 We stayed there for a while.
-One of the father's relations, a captain in the Polish Army, has told us that it will be a future for us on the land taken from Germans, called Ziemie Odzyskane.
-He also told us that the new Poland will be a righteous country, where all citizens will be equal, despite the nationality, skin color or other differences.
-Then the Kielce pogrom has happened and this was the end of all hope of living in Poland.
+One of the father's relations, a captain in the Polish Army, told us that it will be a future for us on the land taken from Germans, called Ziemie Odzyskane.
+He also told us that the new Poland would be a righteous country, where all citizens will be equal, despite the nationality, skin color, or other differences.
+Then the Kielce pogrom happened and this was the end of all hope of living in Poland.

 Antek?
 No. Father has never contacted him.

 No. We have never given his name to Yad Vashem.

 My father has never talked about it.
 Neither did I.

 Antek and his wife have probably died.
 And they have not had any children.

 At least at that period, we were there.

 So let bygones remain bygones...

 1) Cheder - a traditional elementary school teaching the basics of Judaism and the Hebrew language.